Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Introduction

 \section{Introduction}

 Most applications today require stable network connections to provide optimal functionality.
 This holds true, in particular, for applications that rely heavily on the cloud or that require real-time communication.
 Video calls, which have become more frequent with the popularity of remote work, are a common example of such applications.
-Ensuring a high quality of service (QoS) for important calls can have a significant impact on the success of businesses---or of individuals, for example, in remote job interviews.

-In online games, the reliability of the connection to the game server can influence the outcome of a competition, providing an advantage to players with better network connectivity.
-The quality of the network connection can also impact many financial applications such as traditional trading at stock exchanges, as well as decentralized finance protocols~\cite{werner2021sok}.
+Ensuring a high quality of service (QoS) for important calls can have a significant impact on the success of businesses.
+In online games, the reliability of the connection between players and the game server can influence the outcome of a competition, providing an advantage to players with better network connectivity.
+The quality of the network connection can also impact traditional finance applications as well as decentralized finance protocols~\cite{werner2021sok}.
 In both cases, ensuring that a trade is submitted on time can make or break the trade.

-Moreover, in applications such as remote surgeries, which are likely to continue to become increasingly common~\cite{barba2022remote}, a reliable network connection that does not suffer from congestion and is resilient to denial-of-service (DoS) attacks can literally be life-saving.
+In B2B communication settings, QoS on a public Internet can satisfy the needs of high-availability use cases and replace the use of SD-WAN (valued at USD 5B in 2023~\cite{databridge-sdwan}) or leased line technologies (valued at USD 12B in 2023~\cite{verifiedmarketreports-leased-line}).
+Given the market sizes, incentives exist for challengers to leverage QoS to enter and capture market share.

-To fully realise the above use-cases, flexible, short-term guarantees for reliable network connectivity across multiple domains in the Internet are required.
-However, in the current Internet, providing guaranteed QoS for such applications is only possible within a centralized domain, i.e., an autonomous system (AS), through expensive leased lines, or SD-WANs.
-In addition, these guarantees cannot be flexibly obtained for short or medium time periods, i.e., in the order of seconds, minutes, hours, or days.
+To fully realize these use-cases, flexible, short-term guarantees for reliable network connectivity across multiple domains in the Internet are required.
+However, in the current Internet, providing guaranteed QoS is only possible within a centralized domain, i.e., an autonomous system (AS), through expensive leased lines, or SD-WANs.
+In addition, these guarantees cannot be flexibly obtained for short or medium time periods, i.e., on the order of seconds, minutes, hours, or days.